redballoonsecurity/ofrak/docs/user-guide/disassembler-backends/ghidra.md

 === "Docker"

-    If building an OFRAK Docker image, Ghidra will be automatically installed if the `disassemblers/ofrak_ghidra` package is included in the Docker build's config file.
+    Follow the instructions in the [OFRAK environment setup guide](https://ofrak.com/docs/environment-setup.html) to build a Docker container with Ghidra.
+Ghidra will be automatically installed if the `disassemblers/ofrak_ghidra` package is included in the Docker build's config file.
     For example, `ofrak-ghidra.yml`:

     ```yaml